Robbie Shilliam

 Education: PhD, University of Sussex

-Currently, Robbie is working on two strands of inquiry: firstly, a collective project to rethink the discipline of Political Science as to expose its abiding racial logics, and, alternatively, to retrieve and expand the anti-racist ethos of some of its less canonized practitioners; secondly, a critical consideration of the "free thinkers" of the Black radical tradition - especially Rastafari intellectuals - and their contributions to what we in academia call "political economy".
+Currently, Robbie is working on two strands of inquiry: firstly, a collective project to rethink the discipline of Political Science and to retrieve and build alternative approaches to the discipline that more adequately explain racial politics; secondly, a critical consideration of the "free thinkers" of Black faith-based movements and their contributions to what we in academia call "political economy".
+A book - Move Outta Babylon: Rastafari Reason and Political Economy- will be published with Penguin Books.

 Monographs